sk-miller/ENGO551-FinalProject/README.md

 Thank you for looking at our final project for ENGO551 at the University of Calgary!

-# Project: Public Facilities Map
+# Project: User-Focused Route Planning

 This project is a web application that displays a map of public facilities in Calgary.
 The map includes various types of facilities such as drinking fountains, washrooms, doggie fountains, showers, park benches, and picnic tables.
 The data for these facilities is fetched from the Open Calgary API.